dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/3 - avoiding-collisions.md

 }
 ```

-This will check if the ant exists and if the direction it has been assigned is a valid direction to move.
+This will check if the player exists and if the direction it has been assigned is a valid direction to move.
 If so, it will add the move,
 otherwise it will do nothing and stay still.

-Now the `extractMoves` method will only add moves to the HashMap if they would not result in the ant crashing into the sea or another ant.
+Now the `extractMoves` method will only add moves to the HashMap if they would not result in the player crashing into the sea or another player.

 ### Testing